SemkoDev/nelson.cli/README.md

 - node tests: tested using simulation tools (will be published separately), but some Jest tests would be nice.
 - structural/organizational work: linting, editor config, contributions specs
 - Load balancing: running a Nelson swarm behind a balancer.
 How?
-- Use static IDs to identify nodes instead of static IPs.
-Need something similar to public/private keys sharing.
 - etc.?

 Any help welcome!